Lumpia (Deep-Fried Spring Rolls)

 - ¾ tsp. black peppercorns

-- 2 red Thai chiles, stemmed and thinly sliced
+- 2 red bird’s eye chiles, stemmed and thinly sliced

 - Make the rolls: Line a baking sheet with parchment paper.
-In a medium bowl, combine the pork with the onion, carrot, garlic, salt, and pepper and mix with your hands until evenly combined.
-Position 1 spring roll wrapper in front of you like a diamond (so that a point is facing you), and place 1 tablespoon of filling on the diamond’s bottom half.
-Lift the point nearest you and wrap it around the filling.
-Fold the east and west corners in toward the center, brush the north tip with some of the beaten egg, and continue rolling into a tight cylinder.
+In a medium bowl, use your hands to combine the pork, carrot, onion, garlic, salt, and black pepper.
+Position 1 spring roll wrapper in front of you like a diamond (so that a point is facing you), and place 1 tablespoon of the pork mixture on the diamond’s bottom half.
+Lift the point nearest you and wrap it over the filling.
+Fold in the east and west corners toward the center, brush the north tip with beaten egg, and continue rolling into a tight cylinder.
 Transfer to the baking sheet and repeat with the remaining wrappers and filling.
 (Save any leftover wrappers or filling for another use.)

 - Make the dipping sauce: In a small jar, combine the vinegar, soy sauce, sugar, peppercorns, garlic, and chiles.
 Shake to mix.

 - Line a baking sheet with paper towels.
-Into a large Dutch oven set over medium-high heat, pour the oil to a depth of 2 inches and attach a deep-fry thermometer to the side of the pan, and heat to 350°.
-Working in batches, add the spring rolls to the oil and fry until golden brown and the filling is cooked, about 8 minutes.
+Into a large Dutch oven set over medium-high heat, pour the oil to a depth of 2 inches and attach a deep-fry thermometer.
+When the temperature reads 350°F, fry the lumpia in batches until golden brown and the filling is cooked, flipping once, about 8 minutes.
 Using a slotted spoon, transfer the lumpia to the baking sheet.
-Season with salt and serve while hot with the garlic-chile vinegar sauce.
+Season with salt while hot and serve with the dipping sauce.